gnss-sdr/geniuss-place/_posts/2017-01-03-cross-compiling-gnss-sdr.md

      $ git clone git://git.infradead.org/users/dedekind/bmap-tools.git
      $ cd bmap-tools
      $ sudo python setup.py install
-     $ sudo bmaptool copy e300.direct.xz /dev/sdX --nobmap
+     $ sudo bmaptool copy gnss-sdr-dev-image-zedboard-zynq7-20170103150322.rootfs.tar.gz /dev/sdX --nobmap

 ### Using ```sshfs```

 For example, let's assume that we can address the device by a network name or IP address.
 Let's say it's called "mydevice" and it has an ip address of 192.168.2.2.
 We would use a mount point created in your home directory.
-To mount mydevice locally:
+To install sshfs and mount mydevice locally:

+     $ sudo apt-get install sshfs
+     $ sudo gpasswd -a $USER fuse
      $ cd
      $ mkdir mydevice
      $ sshfs -o allow_root root@192.168.2.2:/ mydevice

 You should be able to ```ls mydevice``` and see the contents of mydevice's file system.
 Then you can cross-compile GNSS-SDR as before, changing the last command by:

-     $ make install DESTDIR=~/mydevice
+     $ sudo make install DESTDIR=~/mydevice

 in order to install the GNSS-SDR binary directly in your device.
+To unmount:

+     $ fusermount -u ~/mydevice

 References